dunglas/mercure/docs/hub/troubleshooting.md

 If you use an authorization mechanism (cookie or `Authorization` header), [you cannot set the value of `cors_origins` to `*`](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Credentialed_requests_and_wildcards).
 You **must** explicitly set the list of allowed origins.
 If you don't use an authorization mechanism (anonymous mode), you can set the value of `cors_origins` to `*` to allow all applications to connect to the hub (be sure to understand the security implications of what you are doing).

-If you use the Symfony CLI and want to use an external hub, be sure to read [this issue](https://github.com/symfony/cli/issues/424).

 ## URI Templates and Topics

 Try [our URI template tester](https://uri-template-tester.mercure.rocks/) to ensure that the template matches the topic.